governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 ## Best current interpretation

-The strongest reading of this page now is:
+The strongest reading of this page is:

-> The collaboration diagram describes how different organisational roles contribute through tailored artifacts, catalogs, frameworks, and performance views into a shared ontology-backed knowledge model.
+> it introduces how different organisational roles contribute through tailored artifacts, catalogs, frameworks, and performance views into a shared ontology-backed knowledge model.

-And more sharply:
+So this is not mainly a generic collaboration picture.

-> it is really a projection-and-contribution architecture diagram for organisational knowledge, not just a generic collaboration picture.
+It is a domain explanation of how contribution, projection, and shared semantics fit together.

 ## Recommended next refinement